aberke/coloring-book/README.md

 #### Screencast to GIFs Workflow

 - Use Quicktime player to take screencast
-- Use https://giphy.com/create/gifmaker to convert .mov file to gif
 - Use ?animate URL param to auto animate things on the page upon page load
+- Use PicGIF (downloaded for mac) to convert movie --> GIF
+- OR Use https://giphy.com/create/gifmaker to convert .mov file to gif

 ### Pieces

-Starting to generate & put together the pieces.
-They are shown at /pieces
+/pieces

 ### Notes: